Store architecture

 - Promotions: Promotions can be created for each franchise account and for the main account.

 This architecture model works well for brands with multiple physical stores, franchises, or representatives.
 In these cases, each physical store/franchise/representative can have a franchise account on VTEX integrated with the brand's main account.
-This allows them to deliver the products sold through the brand's ecommerce site from an omnichannel perspective.
+This allows it to deliver the products sold through the brand's ecommerce site from an omnichannel perspective.

 Why choose this architecture?